Laufey and Kratos together in a God of War story scene

 Sons of Sparta

-Sons of Sparta is a separate Greek-era prequel about Kratos and Deimos in Kratos’ youth.
-It works as Kratos background, not as direct setup for Faye’s plot.
+Sons of Sparta is a separate Greek-era prequel about Kratos and Deimos in Kratos' youth.
+It works as Kratos background, not direct setup for Laufey's plot.

 Story pillars